Branch-Bunch/Carleton-Cares/README.md

 CU-News
 ===================

-CU-News is a web app that displays news articles from multiple reputable sources and finds which news articles Carleton students care about, with analysis of trends.
+CU-News is a web app that displays news articles from multiple reputable sources and finds which news articles Carleton students care about through a voting system, and analysis of trends.

 ![screenshot of CU-News](http://i.imgur.com/L2xU1LM.png)